aws-samples/aws-modern-application-workshop/workshop-2/Lab-0/README.md

 </pre>

 When you issue the push command, Docker pushes the layers up to ECR, and if you refresh the monolith-service ECR repository page, you'll see an image indicating the latest version.

-*Note: You did not need to authenticate docker with ECR because of the [Amazon ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper).
-You can read more about the credentials helper in this blog article - https://aws.amazon.com/blogs/compute/authenticating-amazon-ecr-repositories-for-docker-cli-with-credential-helper/*

 2\.
 Build the like docker image and push to ECR.